serverless/dashboard/docs/python-sdk.md

 Serverless Console will capture unhandled exceptions thrown from the handler method.
-This can be achieved without including the `serverless_sdk` package, as it this is provided by the AWS Lambda Layer added to your Lambda function when instrumentation is enabled.
+This can be achieved without including the `serverless_sdk` package, as it is provided by the AWS Lambda Layer added to your Lambda function when instrumentation is enabled.

 If you are using Flask, it will automatically handle unhandled exceptions.
 As a